 Another essential bit of kit is a good quality tripod too.
 A super light one might be easy to carry but the lighter it is the greater the tendency to wobble and vibrate by human movement or passing traffic.
 Most property photography involves using high apertures and to compensate for this you will need to use slow shutter speeds.
 For a good clean image, it’s vital that there is no camera shake.
 Hence the need for a good sturdy tripod.
 My favourite is the Manfrotto 190.
 Finally, you will need a flashgun or 2.

 Whether you are selling or renting you want the space to look presentable.
-80-90% of real estate interior photography is furniture moving and tidying up.
+80-90% of real estate interior photography is moving furniture and tidying up.
 This should all be done before the photographer arrives if possible.
-If not then you may be forking out extra £££’s for the photographer to organise the space properly.
+If not, then you may be forking out extra £££ for the photographer to organise the space properly.
 Whether it’s industrial, commercial or residential space it pays to spend time decluttering.
 Once you have a good clean organized space then it’s time to get the camera out & set up.

 The human eye is an amazing piece of biological design.
 As soon as we enter a room our eyes automatically adjust to the light in the environment and our pupils dilate or contract appropriately so we can see.
 The camera is not quite so clever.
 It’s still an amazing piece of engineering and modern cameras are incredibly smart but they can still have a tendency to under or overexpose.